fai9al7dad/moeen-flutter-engine/README.md

 # moeen flutter

-in this repo you will find main snippets from moeen.
+in this repo you will find main libraries from moeen.
 examples:
 1. mushaf rendering
 2. word highlighting